People with carcinoid tumors may have cramping pain and changes in bowel movements.

 People with carcinoid tumors can develop symptoms due to the growth of the tumor, similar to symptoms of other intestinal tumors.
 These symptoms are mainly cramping pain and changes in bowel movements as a result of the tumor blocking the intestine.

 Excessive contraction of the intestine may result in abdominal cramping and diarrhea.
-The intestine may not be able to absorb nutrients properly, resulting in undernutrition and fatty, foul-smelling stools.
+The intestine may not be able to absorb nutrients properly, resulting in undernutrition Undernutrition Undernutrition is a deficiency of calories or of one or more essential nutrients.
+Undernutrition may develop because people cannot obtain or prepare food, have a disorder that makes eating or... read more and fatty, foul-smelling stools.

 When symptoms lead a doctor to suspect a carcinoid tumor, the diagnosis can often be confirmed by measuring the amount of 5-hydroxyindoleacetic acid (5-HIAA)—one of the chemical byproducts of serotonin—in the person’s urine, which is collected over a 24-hour period.
 For at least 3 days before undergoing this test, the person refrains from eating foods that are rich in serotonin—bananas, tomatoes, plums, avocados, pineapples, eggplants, and walnuts.

 Certain drugs, including guaifenesin (found in many cough syrups), methocarbamol (a muscle relaxant), and phenothiazines (antipsychotics), also interfere with test results.
-People who are taking one of these drugs should discuss with their doctor before collecting urine for this test.
+People who are taking any drugs, particularly one of these, should discuss with their doctor before collecting urine for this test.

 Sometimes when the diagnosis is not certain, doctors give the person a drug to try to induce flushing (called a provocative test).
 Currently, doctors rarely do provocative tests by giving drugs, but doctors always ask people what foods, substances, or other factors seem to induce flushing.

-Radionuclide imaging or scanning is another useful test.
+Radionuclide imaging Radionuclide Scanning In radionuclide scanning, radionuclides are used to produce images.
+A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more or scanning is another useful test.
 During this test, a substance containing a radioactive tracer is injected intravenously into the body and collects in a particular organ.
 Most carcinoid tumors have receptors for the hormone somatostatin.
-Doctors can therefore inject a radioactive form of somatostatin into the blood and use radionuclide imaging to locate a carcinoid tumor and determine if it has spread.
+Doctors can therefore inject a radioactive form of somatostatin or a related substance into the blood and use radionuclide imaging to locate a carcinoid tumor and determine whether it has spread.
 About 90% of tumors can be located using this technique.
 MRI or CT can be helpful in confirming whether the tumor has spread to the liver.

 When a carcinoid tumor is restricted to a specific area, such as the appendix, small intestine, rectum, or lungs, surgical removal may cure the disease.
 If the tumor has spread to the liver, surgery rarely cures the disease but may help relieve symptoms.
-The tumors grow so slowly that even people whose tumors have spread often survive for 10 to 15 years.
+Other treatments, such as embolization, in which substances are injected into the tumor through blood vessels in the liver, also can help liver tumors.
+Carcinoid tumors grow so slowly that even people whose tumors have spread often survive for 10 to 15 years.
+Several newer drugs such as everolimus also may be helpful.

 Diarrhea may be controlled with loperamide, codeine, tincture of opium, diphenoxylate, or cyproheptadine.